 You can bookmark the link to any workspace, folder, or Saved Search to directly access that item.

 ActiveX Install: (IE only)

 NOTE: Your NetDocuments Administrator may have installed this program for you.
-See below for the Install program information.
+See our Knowledgebase for information on troubleshooting the ActiveX.

 Installing the ActiveX with the Installation Program

 If you are not able to get the ActiveX downloaded automatically, you can enter the following URL in the browser to install the ActiveX control as an installed program -